Gourmet fast food

 Some things to keep in mind:

 - Go green.
 Always offer at least one vegetarian option on your menu.
-Nowadays vegetables are regarded as hip, luxury products.
-From charred broccoli to creamy Jerusalem artichoke puree or crispy root vegetables.
+Nowadays vegetables are regarded as luxury products - from charred broccoli to creamy Jerusalem artichoke purée or crispy root vegetables.

 - Offer home-made.
-It is ok to work with good quality store bought produce, but balance it with home-made ingredients.
-Home-made is more healthy than processed, fresh and allows you to leave your signature.
+It’s fine to use good quality store-bought produce but balance it with home-made ingredients.
+Home-made dishes are fresher, healthier, and allow you to show your signature style.

 - Cook slow and serve fast.
-Gourmet fast food may be served quickly, however, a lot of time and attention goes into the mise-en-place and choosing high quality products.
+Gourmet fast food may be served quickly, but it requires time, care, and high-quality ingredients behind the scenes.

 - Think global.
-Today’s fast food is really one big melting pot of flavours.
-Mexican tacos can be filled with Korean ingredients, an Alsatian Flammkuchen topped with spicy Italian ‘nduja.
+Today’s fast food is a melting pot of flavours - Mexican tacos filled with Korean ingredients, or an Alsatian Flammkuchen topped with spicy Italian ’nduja.

 Lift your dog from ‘hot’ to ‘haute’